-Kim Jong-un has executed a senior North Korean official by firing squad for not
+Kim Jong-un has executed a senior North Korean official by firing squad for not sit properly during a meeting.

 Education minister Kim Yong-Jin, 63, was shot dead after his ‘bad sitting posture’ in parliament incurred the wrath of the North Korean dictator.